-Paying your rent Under the Residential Tenancies and Rooming Accommodation Regulation 2009 and the Residential Tenancies and Rooming Accommodation Act 2008 , you are required to pay your rent on time.
+Paying your rent Under the Residential Tenancies Act 2010, you are required to pay your rent on time.
 If you do not pay your rent when it is due, you are in rent arrears.
 If you do not pay your rent, you put your tenancy with Raine & Horne at risk.

 You can expect the following from us, should your rent fall into arrears and you have not notified your Property Manager;

-7-14 days in arrears Notice to Remedy Breach (Form 11)
+- 8+ days Notice to Remedy Breach issued (RTA Form 11)

 We would like to avoid the above process at all costs and therefore encourage tenants who are having difficulty paying rent to have regular discussions with their Property Manager.